apache/zeppelin/docs/rest-api/rest-notebook.md

     </tr>
     <tr>
       <td>Description</td>
-      <td>This ```POST``` method create a new notebook using the given name or default name if none given.
+      <td>This ```POST``` methods create a new notebook using the given name or default name if none given.
-          The body field of the returned JSON contain the new notebook id.
+          The body field of the returned JSON contains the new notebook id.
       </td>
     </tr>
     <tr>